Chart Color Schemes

 North Warrandyte ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-North Warrandyte's cultural diversity was found to be below average, with 84.2% of its population born in Australia, 93.3% being citizens, and 93.4% speaking English only at home.
-Christianity is the main religion in North Warrandyte, comprising 32.5% of its population.
-Judaism, however, is overrepresented, making up 0.2% compared to None% across Greater Melbourne.
+North Warrandyte showed lower cultural diversity, with 84.2% born in Australia, 93.3% being citizens, and 93.4% speaking English only at home.
+Christianity was the dominant religion, comprising 32.5%.
+Judaism, however, was overrepresented at 0.2%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity